dragon-forge/Docs/docs/api/hammerlib/advanced/gui/basics.md

     - `.enabled(boolean enabled)` - Toggles the button enabled state;
     - `.packedFGColor(int packedFGColor)` - Changes the color for the button's label;
     - `.pressSound(Holder<SoundEvent> pressSound)` - Changes the sound played when clicking on the button;  (null for no sound)
+- `GuiSpriteButtonObject.SpriteButtonBuilder spriteButton()` - Similar to button, but with additional properties:
+    - `.customTexture(ResourceLocation texture)` - Provides a path to image with image of 3 vertically stacked sprites.
+Image's width and height will be used as dimensions for one sprite;
+    - `.color(Vec3 color)` - RGB tinting for the button;
+- `GuiEditBoxObject.EditBoxBuilder editBox()` - Creates an editable textbox wrapped into a gui component;
+    - `.canLoseFocus(boolean canLoseFocus)` - Allows/disallows the textbox to loose focus;
+    - `.bordered(boolean bordered)` - Changes the textbox border visibility;
+    - `.editable(boolean editable)` - Changes if the textbox is editable;
+    - `.responder(Consumer<String> responder)` - Callback for when the text contents change;
+    - `.filter(Predicate<String> validator)` - Filter to the input validation;
+    - `.suggestion(String suggestion)` - Sets a suggestion to be drawn in the input;
+    - `.hint(Component hint)` - Displays a hint when the text field is empty and not focused;
+    - `.formatter(BiFunction<String, Integer, FormattedCharSequence> textFormatter)` - Converts the input text with its cursor position into a renderable text component;
+    - `.textColor(int textColor)` - Changes the text color of the string; (Default is #e0e0e0)
+    - `.textColorUneditable(int textColor)` - Changes the text color of the string when the field is uneditable; (Default is #707070)
+    - `.maxLength(int length)` - Maximum number of characters allowed to be typed into the textbox;
+    - `.value(String value)` - Sets the default value inside the textbox;

 ### ⛓️‍💥 Inheritance
 Now that you have both the root and child objects, let's put things together.